-A minimal system requires a partition of around 1.3 gigabytes (GB).
+A minimal system requires a partition of around 2.8 gigabytes (GB).
 This is enough to store all the source tarballs and compile the packages.
-However, if the LFS system is intended to be the primary Linux system, additional software will probably be installed which will require additional space (2-3 GB).
+However, if the LFS system is intended to be the primary Linux system, additional software will probably be installed which will require additional space.
+A 10GB partition is a reasonable size to provide for growth.
 The LFS system itself will not take up this much room.
 A large portion of this requirement is to provide sufficient free temporary storage.
 Compiling packages can require a lot of disk space which will be reclaimed after the package is installed.